Top 5 4th Quarter Trades of Mo - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI USA Min Vol Factor ETF has a price-earnings ratio of 22.92 and a price-book ratio of 4.11.
+In terms of valuation, iShares MSCI EAFE Value ETF has a price-earnings ratio of 9.17 and a price-book ratio of 1.05.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.